syl22-00/pocketsphinx.js/README.md

 # 7. Test suite

 There is a test suite being developed in `tests/js`, it makes use of [QUnit](http://qunitjs.com).
 There is a README file inside the folder.
-It is currently being re-fctored, following refactoring of the API.
+It is currently being re-factored, following refactoring of the API.

 # 8. Notes about speech recognition and performance